Premature babies have higher psychiatric risk

 Asked whether this increase could account in part for similar rises in mental illnesses and neurodevelopmental disorders such as autism, Nosarti said a small fraction of that may be explained by pre-term births.

-The study found around 6 percent of people with severe depression and 6 percent of those with psychosis were born pre-term, as were around 11 percent of people with bipolar disorder.
+The study found around 6 percent people with severe depression and 6 percent of those with psychosis were born pre-term, as were around 11 percent of people with bipolar disorder.
+(Editing by Robin Pomeroy)